ScrollPrize/scrollprize-website/docs/09_faq.md

 ### What are the important dates?

-* March 15th 2023: Launch!
+* March 15th, 2023: The Vesuvius Challenge is launched.
-* October 12th 2023: [First Letters Prize](firstletters) was awarded for first discovery of text within the scrolls.
+* October 12th, 2023: $60,000 [First Letters Prize](firstletters) awarded for the first discovery of text within the scrolls. $200,000+ in [other  prizes](winners) meanwhile awarded throughout the year.
-* December 31st 2023: Deadline of the [Grand Prize](/overview#grand-prize-700000) and the final round of [Open Source Prizes](/open_source_prizes).
+* February 5, 2024: $850,000 [2023 Grand Prize](grandprize) awarded for reading four complete passages from inside a Herculaneum scroll.
+Stage 2 is underway, with [2024 Prizes](2024_prizes) now announced.
-* We have also [awarded](winners) a number of progress prizes with shorter deadlines, and more may follow.
+* March 16th, 2024, 4pm PT: Grand Prize celebration at the Getty Villa Museum in Los Angeles, California.

 ### I would like to contribute something, but I don’t have the time to compete for the Grand Prize, what should I do?